 Turn the dough onto a floured worktop and gently knead so it comes together that you can shape it.
 Never mind if it looks shaggy as long as you can work with it.
 Form a round shape and transfer the dough to a lined baking tray.

-Using a serrated knife, cut a deep cross on the dough and place in the oven.
+Using a serrated knife, cut a deep cross on the dough and place it in the oven.
 Bake for 30 to 40 minutes until the bread is golden on the outer part.
+Leave to cool, slice and enjoy!
+You can serve it with butter, marmalade or as a side to this creamy healthy crustless chicken pot pie.

 How to make buttermilk